Yarleen Santiago

-Yarleen Santiago Pagán (born January 18, 1978 in Arecibo, Puerto Rico) is a female beach volleyball player who won the gold medal at the NORCECA Circuit 2009 at Montelimar, Nicaragua playing with Dariam Acevedo.
+Yarleen Santiago Pagán (born January 18, 1978, in Arecibo, Puerto Rico) is a female beach volleyball player who won the gold medal at the NORCECA Circuit 2009 at Montelimar, Nicaragua playing with Dariam Acevedo.

-At home, she was runner-up of the beach professional circuit Circuito de Voleibol Playero Profesional, playing with Sheila Conley.
+At home, Santiago was runner-up of the beach professional circuit Circuito de Voleibol Playero Profesional, playing with Sheila Conley.
 In 2009, playing with Dariam Acevedo, she won the championship.

 College

-She studied and played at the University of Arkansas as an outside hitter.
-There, between 1997–1999, she earned AVCA All District/All region, All Southeastern Conference (SEC) Team and SEC All-Tournament Team honors every year.
-She also led her team in digs every season between 1997–1999.
+Santiago studied and played at the University of Arkansas as an outside hitter.
+There, between 1997 and 1999, she earned AVCA All District/All region, All Southeastern Conference (SEC) Team and SEC All-Tournament Team honors every year.
+She also led her team in digs every season between 1997 and 1999.
 She earned the Freshman of the Year Award in 1997.

 Indoor

-She retired from the Puerto Rico National Team in 2007 after having represented her home country in many events.
+Santiago retired from the Puerto Rican national volleyball team in 2007 after having represented her home country in many events.
 At the 2006 Women's Pan-American Volleyball Cup, she won the Best Defense Award.

-She also played professionally in 2009 with Gigantes de Carolina from Liga de Voleibol Superior Femenino.
+Santiago also played professionally in 2009 with Gigantes de Carolina from Liga de Voleibol Superior Femenino.